 Exterior

-To start with, the exposed surface of the RV is scrubbed down and washed to get rid of all the dirt accumulated on your previous trips.
-The surface is waxed with specific high-quality wax products to compliment the metal used in its body.
-Along with this, the wheel rims and tires are cleaned until they start shining like new ones.
+The surface is waxed with specific high-quality wax products to complement the metal used in its body.
+Also, the wheel rims and tires are cleaned until they shine like new ones.

 -